the-web3/the-web3.github.io/docs/Documents/docs-nft/nft-product.md

 # NFT

 ## Overview
-NFT is a module of the SavourDao project.
+NFT is a module of the Eniac xDao project.
 It is a product module related to NFT memorabilia, NFT avatars, NFT leasing, NFT rewards, NFT social, NFT recommendations, NFT transactions and other functions.
-The entire product is supported by the SavourDao NFT aggregator, whose core is one-click NFT minting, multi-chain and multi-platform data synchronization.
+The entire product is supported by the Eniac xDao NFT aggregator, whose core is one-click NFT minting, multi-chain and multi-platform data synchronization.
 Except for the NFT recommendation function, other functions are developed entirely by smart contracts and are completely decentralized.
 Of course, our goal is to create a truly decentralized, multi-functional, multi-chain, multi-platform supported NFT product.

 ## Project Architecture